Centre County woman gets surprise 99th birthday parade

-Nellie Norris Embrick took a seat outside of her house on Vine Street and was quickly greeted by loud sirens and cars honking their horns.
+Nellie Norris Embick took a seat outside of her house on Vine Street and was quickly greeted by loud sirens and cars honking their horns.

 Almost all of Nellie’s children, grand-children and great-grand-children plus her neighbors and even the Easter bunny joined in on the drive-by parade.